cloudera/hue/docs/docs-site/content/developer/development/_index.md

     make apps

-[Dependencies documentation](/administrator/installation/dependencies/) must help in troubleshooting build issues.
+The [dependencies documentation](/administrator/installation/dependencies/) is here to help for troubleshooting build issues.

-Then start the dev server (which will auto reload):
+Then start the dev server (which will auto reload on file changes):

     ./build/env/bin/hue runserver

-If you are changing Javascript or CSS files, also start:
+If you are changing JavaScript or CSS files, also start:

     npm run dev

-### Connecting Database

-Once build, you need to connect Hue to a database to start running queries.
-It is recommended to use MySQL or PostGres for development.
-Refer [connectors documentation](/administrator/configuration/connectors/) for other supported databases.
+Once build, in order to avoid the `database is locked` errors, you also need to connect Hue to a transactional database.
+It is recommended to use MySQL or PostGreSQL for development.

-#### Configure MySQL

 Open the `desktop/conf/pseudo-distributed.ini` file in a text editor.
 Add the following options (and modify accordingly) for your MySQL setup: